 Falco sparverius sparverius

 Status: Common regular spring and fall migrant statewide.
 Fairly common regular breeder statewide.
-Uncommon regular winter visitor south, rare north.
+Fairly common regular winter visitor south, uncommon north.
 Rare casual resident southeast.

 Documentation: Specimen: UNSM ZM7701, 26 May 1901 Jim Creek Canyon, Sioux Co.